-Establishing a sustainable risk culture that is embraced by all staff is critical to our ability to exponentially seize opportunities and manage our key risks.
-As such, the Company takes deliberate efforts to continuously reinforce a positive risk culture, including;
+Maintaining a sustainable risk culture that is embodied by all staff is critical to our ability to exponentially seize opportunities and manage our key risks.
+As such, the Company takes deliberate efforts to continuously reinforce a positive risk culture, by;

-- Continuous capacity building and risk awareness programs to influence staff behaviours and attitude towards risk management; - Incorporation of risk management into the business policies and procedures as well as the reporting framework at the different management levels; - Decision making based on prior comprehensive risk assessments results; and - Orientation of new staff on risk management practices.
+Continuous capacity building and risk awareness programs to influence staff behaviour and attitude towards risk management;

+- Incorporation of risk management into the business policies and procedures as well as the reporting framework at the different management levels; - Decision making based on prior comprehensive risk assessments results; and - Orientation of new staff on risk management practices.

-The risk culture enables the Company to maintain a risk portfolio that balances risk averse and risk aggressive measures
+The risk culture enables the Company to maintain a risk portfolio that is balanced.